DNBotte/mynotes/msOffice/excel/tables/pivotTableBasics.md

 	Example:

 Place Store in Row Labels above Product to create two tables, one for each store, or below Product to split each product between stores.
 This works similarly with Column Labels

+Report Filters

+Can be found by right clicking or using the drop down arrows

+Filter out things by inequalities, top 10, etc.

+Place Category in Report Filter then select items from drop down that appears above table

+Slicer

+1. PivotTable Tools Ribbon

+2. Options

+3. Insert Sliver (left of center between sort and refresh/change data source)

+4. Select Values to be filtered (works like the filter section above)

+5. Adjust button sizes and layouts with options on right side of ribbon